seatbelts/Weather-Display/README.md

-# WisyTakeHome
+# Weather Display

-## Objective

-Create an Angular app that fetches data from an API and visualizes it using Chart.js.
+Angular app that fetches data from an API and visualizes it using Chart.js.
 The app should display a line chart representing the data.

 ## Pre Requirements